lukaszkorecki/utility-belt/README.md

 #### dev/test component systems

-`utility-belt.component.system/init-for-dev` reduces boilerplate for creating a system of components for dev and test environments.
+`utility-belt.component.system/setup-for-dev` reduces boilerplate for creating a system of components for dev and test environments.
 Additionally it allows for easy system reloading in the REPL, with additional state clean up so that all code used by components is guaranteed to be reloaded.
+- `utility-belt.component.system/setup-for-test` - similar to the above, also includes a `use-test-system` hook for `clojure.test/use-fixtures`

+Dev workflow setup:

 ```clojure
 (ns app.repl ;; here or in user.clj